Moon-of-Anthracite/BookStore/README.md

 # BookStore
-A Java Web App developed while learning the basics of Spring Framework & Thymeleaf Template Engine.
+A simple java web app developed while learning the basics of Spring Framework & Thymeleaf Template Engine.

 ## Introduction
 - BookStore is a Personalized Book Store with a Favourite Books List.